Interviews

 Byland Burger (Credit: The Abbey Inn, Byland, York)

-Recently they have re-established animals on the farm.
+Recently Tommy Banks and his family have re-established animals on the farm.
 ‘My family have been farming this land for generations’ says Tommy.
 ‘In the last two years we have re-introduced animals and taken on a real regenerative approach to the way we farm.
 We have Dexter and Jersey cattle, Mangaliza and Oxford Sandy and Black pigs and Herdwick sheep.
 We also have some rescue chickens’.

 ‘A big part of rearing animals is carcass balance.
 We want to be able to use all the meat of an animal.
 For example, in the two restaurants we may use very premium cuts like beef fillet, ribeye and sirloin.
 Then at the Abbey Inn we will showcase things like shoulder and rump’.